csc-training/summerschool/gpu/docs/07-openmp-basics.md

 # What is OpenMP offloading ?

-- Set of OpenMP constructs for heterogeneous systems
+- Set of OpenMP directives for heterogeneous systems
   - e.g. CPU+GPU
 - Code regions are offloaded from the host (CPU) to be computed on a device (GPU)